wp-plugins/shadows/readme.txt

 Tags: shadow
 Requires at least: 2.5
 Tested up to: 2.8
-Stable Tag: 0.2.1
+Stable Tag: 0.3

-This is a plugin to add shadows to a range of objects.
+This is a plugin to add a range of shadow types to a range of objects.
 Currently supported are images, divs and blockquotes.

 == Description ==

-This is a plugin to add shadows to a range of objects.
+This is a plugin to add a range of shadow types to a range of objects.
 Currently supported are images, divs and blockquotes.

 I got the inspiration from the [cocoia blog](http://blog.cocoia.com/) and Sebastiaan de With was kind enough to let me use the shadow image that he applies to his images.